 - The Design and Development Fund

-The DDF is intended to support students to attend off-campus excursions, conferences, and events, and/or to access to resources that support their personal development as leaders and innovators.
+The DDF is open to all actively enrolled students for off-campus excursions, conferences, and events, and/or to access to resources that support their personal development as leaders and innovators.
 Students may apply for funding as individuals or as a group through a Google form application.
-The DDF is a reimbursement process and students will be required to submit funding requests prior to the start of the program.
-In order to receive a reimbursement, students will be asked to submit all relevant receipts and a personal reflection.
+The DDF is a reimbursement process and students will be required to submit funding requests prior to the start of the program or expenditure.
+In order to receive a reimbursement, students will be asked to submit all relevant receipts and a personal reflection via Google form.
 The full terms and conditions are outlined below.

 CIL Mission: The CIL cultivates co-curricular opportunities at the intersection of leadership, entrepreneurship, and management for students to develop into creative, adaptable, ethical individuals.

 Timeline: DDF is available to students during the academic year.

-- Funding must be approved in advance of the program.
+- Funding must be approved in advance of the program or expenditure.
 Application requests will not be honored retroactively.

 - Funding can be used for conferences, symposia, summits, pitch competitions, hackathons, or other related events that are in line with the mission of the CIL.

-- Students may receive funding up to twice per academic semester, depending on the available funds.
+- Students may receive funding up multiple times per academic semester, depending on the available funds.